 Essays should be substantially original, advance research in the field, and have the potential to make a significant contribution to the critical debate.

-Parergon does not accept submissions that have already been published elsewhere.
+Parergon does not accept submissions that have already been published or are currently under consideration elsewhere.

 Parergon uses a double-blind peer review system, and the review process may last up to 6 months.